 In addition to the geriatrician, a group of professionals with experience in geriatric care will likely be included, which might consist of a social worker, nurse, dietitian, physical and occupational therapist, and psychiatrist.
 Ideally, the group will work cohesively to deal with any and all concerns, both now and proactively as the senior’s needs change with time.

 Abby Senior Care is always on hand to help as well, using our thorough experience in aging care and our attention to the specific needs of each senior we have the honor of serving.
-Email or call us at 303-699-8840 to ask about further resources, to get answers to your questions, and to learn more about our top-rated home care in Lakewood, CO and the surrounding communities.
+Email or call us at 303-699-8840 to ask about further resources, to get answers to your questions, and to learn more about our top-rated senior home care in Denver and the surrounding communities.